 Arizona Teacher Discipline Guidelines | Disciplinary Guidelines

-Then it will also talk about if you come to a settlement agreement.
-So, you agree on finding facts and conclusions of law.
 If you contest the discipline or the accusations against you, you’ll go before the Professional Practices Advisory Committee.
 They would make a finding of facts and conclusions of law.
 You would put on evidence.
-If you would like, you can also examine witnesses, and legal counsel can represent you.
+If you would like, you can also examine witnesses, and legal counsel can represent you—this kind of breaks it all down.
+Then within those categories, it’s going to list what the presumed discipline is.

 State Board of Education Four Basic Types of Discipline